 Mohalla Assi (2015)

-Canadian filmmaker Deepa Mehta chose India to be the center of her film which dealt with highly taboo issues such as child marriages and premarital sex.
-The film was banned from Indian screens from a very long time owing to the protest by the right-wingers.
+Canadian filmmaker Deepa Mehta chose India to be the center of her film, which dealt with highly taboo issues such as child marriages and premarital sex.
+The film was banned from Indian screens for a very long time owing to the protest by the right-wingers.
 Starring Lisa Ray and John Abraham in the leading roles, the film told the story of a widowed child bride who seeks redemption in an ashram in Banaras.
 The film was appreciated for its performances and the issues it tackled head-on.

 Laaga Chunari Mein Daag (2007)